CyrielBastin/cooking_recipes/backend/test/controllers/README.md

 Manual Testing seem to work though!

 We will test the controller in the frontend to try to pinpoint where the problem comes from.

+---
+The route `user_registration` doesn't seem to work in testing either.
+We shall try it on the frontend too.